LM-SAL/irispy-lmsal/docs/guide.rst

                0.50025803, 0.500283  , 0.50029802, 0.50029498, 0.50027299] s>

 In most cases, the exposure times are fixed for all scans in a raster.
-However, when automatic exposure compensation (AEC) is switched on and there is a very energetic event (e.g. a flare), IRIS will automatically use a lower exposure time to prevent saturation in the detectors.
+However, when automatic exposure compensation (AEC) is enabled and there is a very energetic event (e.g., a flare), IRIS will automatically use a lower exposure time to prevent detector saturation.

 If the exposure time varies, you can get the time-dependent exposure times in seconds from the auxiliary metadata, second to last HDU in the file with the keys ``"EXPTIMEF"`` and ``"EXPTIMEN"``.